NickUfer/web/src/pages/blog/kratos-knative-demo.md

 So applying that yaml-file should make the service available and you can test it via [http://demo-oathkeeper.demo.example.com/authenticator/anonymous/authorizer/allow/mutator/id_token](http://demo-oathkeeper.demo.example.com/authenticator/anonymous/authorizer/allow/mutator/id_token).
-That's not very usefull, but we have to continue as we're only doing a very shallow example here on Knative and Ory software.
+That's not very useful, but we have to continue as we're only doing a very shallow example here on Knative and Ory software.

 ## Working on ORY Kratos